RobertFoss79/diet_tracker/README.md

 ---

-Built with sweat, discipline, and a few broken yolks.
+Built with sweat, discipline, and a few broken egg yolks.